OpenTokenRegistry/otr.cash/.github/pull_request_template.md

     - **`symbol`**
       - [ ] Globally-unique base symbol, including among assets not listed in OpenTokenRegistry.
       - [ ] Valid symbol (regular expression: `/^[A-Z0-9]+[-A-Z0-9]*$/`)
-      - [ ] Appropriate minimum length (for new assets: 4 or more characters for primarily fungible base symbols, 6 or more characters for primarily non-fungible base symbols)
+      - [ ] Appropriate minimum length (For new, primarily-fungible base symbols: minimum of 4 characters; non-fungible base symbols: minimum of 6 characters; see [Symbol Length Recommendations](https://cashtokens.org/docs/bcmr/chip/#symbol-length-recommendations))
       - [ ] No longer than 13 characters for base symbols
       - [ ] No longer than 26 characters for full symbols
   - **`uris.icon`**